Higher-order generalizations of stability and arithmetic regularity: Proof of Theorem

 There are two remaining technicalities to be addressed before we can carry out this plan.
-First, we will be applying Theorem \ref{thm:almoststableinhstrong} to $\Red_{\calB,\e}(\F_p^n,A)$, a pair of the form $(\mathbf{A}_1,\F_p^{\ell+q})$, where $(\ell,q)$ is the complexity of $\calB$.
-Theorem \ref{thm:almoststableinhstrong} contains a necessary lower bound on the size of the vector space involved, so we will need to be able to ensure this $\ell+q$ is sufficiently large.
+The first technicality is how to ``pull back'' a linear factor in configuration space to obtain a quadratic factor in the original vector space.
+This will be dealt with in Proposition \ref{prop:pullbackfactor}.
+Second, we will be applying Theorem \ref{thm:almoststableinhstrong} to $(\F_p^{\ell+q},\mathbf{A}_1)$, where $\mathbf{A}_1$ comes from $\Red_{\calB,\e}(\F_p^n,A)$, and $(\ell,q)$ is the complexity of $\calB$.
+Theorem \ref{thm:almoststableinhstrong} contains a lower bound on the size of the vector space involved, so we will need to be able to ensure that $\ell$ and $q$ are sufficiently large.
 We will deal with this in Theorem \ref{thm:quadlb}.

-The second technicality is ``pulling back'' a linear factor in a reduced pair to obtain a quadratic factor in the original vector space.
-This will be dealt with in Lemma \ref{lem:pullbackfactor}.
+Below, and throughout this subsection, we will use bars to denote tuples of elements from $\F_p^n$, while we will denote single elements from $\F_p$ as letters without bars.
+We will frequently be attaching subscripts to vectors.
+To avoid confusion in this case, we will write $(\xbar_{\alpha})_i$ to denote the $i$th coordinate of a vector $\xbar_{\alpha}$.

-We begin with Lemma \ref{lem:pullbackfactor}.
-Given a quadratic factor $\calB$ in $\F_p^n$, any linear factor in the configuration space of $\calB$ naturally gives rise to a partition of $\F_p^n$.
+We turn now to proving Proposition \ref{prop:pullbackfactor}.
+Given a quadratic factor $\calB$ on $\F_p^n$, any linear factor in the configuration space of $\calB$ naturally gives rise to a partition of $\F_p^n$.